b53-clouddevops/terraform-basics/README.md

     1) If a machine is not having a public ip, you cannot access it from the Internet Directly.
     2) Router is a device which helps in estbalishing connectivity between two different networks.
 In AWS, we call the similar device as IGW which is a software component and we can attach one IGW per VPC.
     3) Network peering is used to establish private communication between 2 differnt VPC with in the region / other-region, with in the account or outsode the account.

+    PS : In order to achieve Network Peering, ensure both the VPC CIDR's are unique, if not peering will not work.

 ```